Jenish045/network-anomaly-detection/readme.md

 ## Installation

-Verify that Python 3.10+ is installed.
-Install dependencies using requirements.txt:
+Ensure Python 3.10+ is installed.
+Clone the repository and install the dependencies from requirements.txt:

 ```bash
 pip install -r requirements.txt